 - Scup pots and traps must have degradable hinges and escape vents to reduce bycatch and to prevent “ghost fishing” (when a lost trap continues to catch fish or lobster).

 - A moratorium on entry into the fishery.

 - Recreational anglers are subject to an annual harvest limit, minimum fish sizes, possession limits, and open harvest periods.

 A small amount of scup is harvested incidentally in snapper/grouper fisheries in the South Atlantic (south of Cape Hatteras).
 The South Atlantic Fishery Management Council includes scup in their Snapper Grouper Fishery Management Plan, which requires fishermen to have a permit and to comply with gear restrictions.

-Current landings of scup are a fraction of what they used to be.
-U.S. commercial landings averaged over 18,000 metric tons annually in the 1950s and mid-1960s, peaking at over 22,000 metric tons in 1960.
+Current landings of scup are about one-third of the historical peak.
+U.S. commercial landings averaged more than 18,000 metric tons annually in the 1950s and mid-1960s, peaking at more than 22,000 metric tons in 1960.
 They subsequently decreased to about 1,200 metric tons in 2000, less than 6 percent of the peak in 1960.
-Commercial landings have since increased a bit and totaled 4,855 metric tons in 2010.
-The majority is landed in Rhode Island, New Jersey, and New York.
-The recreational fishery for scup catches a significant portion of the total landings, almost 35 percent in 2010.
+Commercial landings have since increased and totaled 7,102 metric tons in 2012.
+The majority of scup is landed in Rhode Island, Massachusetts, New Jersey, and New York.

 In the Mid-Atlantic and southern New England, the recreational scup fishery is managed under separate regulations for federal and state waters.
 Managers set regulations for the recreational fishery annually; they usually include a combination of an annual catch quota, minimum size limits, bag limits, and fishing seasons.
 For-hire recreational vessels must have a permit.
 In the South Atlantic, there is a limit on the amount of scup recreational fishermen can keep and restrictions on the type of gear they can use.